Health and Safety Risk Assessment – Part 2

 What documentation must be done for a risk assessment?

-Recordkeeping of risk assessments as well as any control actions which are taken is imperative.
+Recordkeeping of assessments as well as any control actions which are taken is imperative.
 The level of documentation or recordkeeping will be determined by:

 - The level of the risk involved.